PHAMTHIMINHTHUY/MY-PROJECT/README.md

 * So today I want to use the pandas library to analyze the statistics on Ly Trang's album (statistics are from the date 21/09/2021 to 18/10/2021 on Sportify)
 # What is python pandas library?
 *The pandas library in python is an open source library that effectively supports data manipulation.
 This is a powerful data processing and analysis toolkit of the python programming language.
 This library is widely used in both research and development of data science applications.
 This library uses a data structure called Dataframe.
+# How to work with the gấu trúc library?
+*Load the library: